Sminnie09/ST558Project2Repo/READMEtemplate.md

     ## 10 below 1~ above 1400                     10            0.408                0
     ## # ... with 1,989 more rows, and 1 more variable: weekdayDataTest.num_imgs <dbl>

+A frequency table of the bagged tree prediction and the `shares_group` column from the test data set are shown below.
+This table will be used to calculate the misclassification rate.
+The `table` function was used to create the frequency table.

 ``` r
 bag_tbl <- table(bag_fitInfo$bag_pred, bag_fitInfo$weekdayDataTest.shares_group)